aliciadaniellet/cse15l-lab-reports/lab-report-1-week-2.md

 > ## Part 5: Setting an SSH Key

-An SSH key is useful so that you do not need to enter your password when you run the ssh or scp commands.
+An `ssh key` is useful so that you do not need to enter your password when you run the `ssh` or scp` commands.
 Thus, making it more efficient and less time consuming.
-Here below are the commands or things that you should follow/see to set the SSH key:
+Here below are the commands or things that you should follow/see to set the `ssh key`:

 ***(on your computer)**
 ```